argodev/argodev.github.io/_posts/2016-09-03-geofences-in-mongodb.md

 ])
 ```

-This worked exactly as we expect and we obtain the record for the red triangle
-fence.
-Now, if we change the query to use the coordinates for point C
-(`{lat: 35.958607, lng: -83.926925}`) we should receive two records in our
+This worked exactly as we expect and we obtain the record for the red trianglefence.
+Now, if we change the query to use the coordinates for point C (`{lat: 35.958607, lng: -83.926925}`) we should receive two records in our output:
-output:

 ```json
 [